serengil/chefboost/README.md

 prediction = chef.predict(model, ['Sunny',85,85,'Weak'])
 ```

 You can consume built decision trees directly as well.
 In this way, you can restore already built decision trees and skip learning steps, or apply **transfer learning**.
-Loaded model offers you findDecision method to find prediction.
+Loaded trees offer you findDecision method to find prediction.

 ```
 from commons import functions
 moduleName = "outputs/rules/rules" #this will load outputs/rules/rules.py
-tree = functions.restoreModel(moduleName)
+tree = functions.restoreTree(moduleName)

 prediction = tree.findDecision(['Sunny', 'Hot', 'High', 'Weak'])
 ```